How to submit data

 My data is part of another global network, should I submit it separately?

 We suggest you get in touch with your network leadership and see if they can submit all data at once.
-All individual network members can still opt in for co-authorship.
 If this is not feasible, you can submit separately.

 Do you also want air temperature data?